The OpenBCI GUI

 folder, there is a folder called libraries

 .
-Theses are the 3rd party libraries that the OpenBCI GUI uses to work it's magic.
-You need to copy all of these folders into:
+These are the 3rd party libraries that the OpenBCI GUI depends on to work.
+It's important to copy all of these folders into:

 On a Mac Users/<user-name>/Documents/Processing/libraries